2.0.1 Model Preparation

 2. You may set Target Percentage Glazing in Revit’s Energy Settings or control this later in FenestraPro

-3. The Mass should physically touch the Level that is defined in the Energy Settings (the Ground Plane).
+3. The Mass should physically touch the Ground Plane Level that is defined in the Energy Settings.
+Adjust if required.

-4. The Mass should be created as recommended.
+4. The Mass should be created as recommended (create the model level by level).
 This may be done by modeling level by level while in the Mass Editor.
 When you click on ‘Finish’, this will be one mass but surfaces created in FenestraPro will be adjustable on each level.
 Extruding a mass from a footprint to the roof level will limit your ability to control separate zones.

 5. Avoid core extrusions (either solid or void) within the Mass (elevator/core shafts etc).
-To model voids inside a Mass, the footprint may be separated into pieces as required (the Mass remains as one when complete.
+To model voids inside a Mass, the footprint is best separated into pieces as required (the Mass remains as one when complete).
 Voids and extrusions which overlap however should be avoided as these tend to interfere with the identification of analytical energy surfaces.
+Void extrusions will not appear as issues under the warnings area in Revit however.

 Detailed Models

-1. Check that Thermal Properties are set for elements in Revit.
+1. Check that Thermal Properties are set for element types/families in Revit.
 Analytical Properties (R-Values and U-Values) will need to be assigned to model elements.
-This may be checked by selecting elements and using Edit Type to check if these are assigned.
+This may be checked by selecting elements and using Type Properties/Edit Type to check if these are assigned.

-3. Check thatAreas and Volumes’ is used under ‘Rooms and Areas’ in Revit.
+3. Check thatAreas and Volumes’ is set under ‘Rooms and Areas’ in Revit, instead of ‘Areas only’.

 4. Element Functions should be correctly set.
 Exterior walls and Floors should have an ‘Exterior’ function.
 Internal Walls (solid and curtain walls) should have an ‘Interior’ function.
 Elements with Interior functions will be excluded in the results.
 Note: The Energy Model in Revit may identify this as an external element despite the Revit function setting.
 The Revit setting however will be used by FenestraPro and the element will be excluded.